 An apparent life-threatening event (ALTE) is the sudden appearance of certain alarming symptoms (eg, apnea, change in color or muscle tone, coughing, gagging, choking).
 The caregiver may fear that the child is dead.
 It typically occurs in children < 1 yr with peak incidence at 10 to 12 wk.
 Causes may be digestive, neurologic, respiratory, infectious, cardiac, metabolic, or traumatic (eg, resulting from abuse).
 Treatment is aimed at specific causes when identified.

-ALTE is not a specific disorder.
-It is a group of symptoms that occur suddenly in young children.
+An ALTE is not a diagnosis but a group of symptoms that occur acutely in young children.

-An ALTE usually is characterized by an unexpected, sudden change in an infant's breathing that alarms the parent or caretaker.
+An ALTE usually is characterized by an unexpected, acute change in an infant's breathing that alarms the parent or caretaker.
 Features of an event include some or all of the following: